census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

 * Create an Azure Monitor resource and get the instrumentation key, more information can be found `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
 * Put the instrumentation key in ``APPINSIGHTS_INSTRUMENTATIONKEY`` environment variable.
+* You can also specify the instrumentation key explicitly in the code, which will take priority over a set environment variable.

 .. code:: python